rudylattae/obsidian-imba-plugin-starter/README.md

 Use `npm run build` to bundle and minify your Imba code into compact JavaScript and CSS.
 The relevant files are rendered into a `./dist` directory for easy copy/pasta into a realease.

 ## Features
-When installed in your [Sandbox Vault](#sandbox-vault), this plugin provides the following features:
+When installed in your [Test Vault](#test-vault), this plugin provides the following features:
-- Adds a [Ribbon icon/action](https://docs.obsidian.md/Plugins/User+interface/Ribbon+actions), which when clicked, shows a Notification
+- Launch a Modal from a [Ribbon icon/action](https://docs.obsidian.md/Plugins/User+interface/Ribbon+actions) and a Command.
-- Adds a `Modal` which contains a mounted Imba component `<basic-counter>`
+- Show Notifications before running and after running a background task.
-- Adds a `Command`, `Show Basic Counter`, which shows the modal containing the counter
+- Add an interactive component to the Obsidian Status Bar -- click to trigger a background task
-- Adds the text "Imba Starter" to the `Status bar`
+- Modify the behaviour of the plugin via Settings

 ## Usage